 In May 2023, OneCare contracted with Cynosure Health and its subcontractor, Westat Insight, to conduct a mixed methods evaluation of the Community Complex Care Coordination (CCCC) Program, Value-Based Incentive Fund (VBIF), and Comprehensive Payment Reform (CPR) Program, as well as a return on investment (ROI) analysis of OneCare's involvement in the Vermont All-Payer Accountable Care Organization (ACO) Model (VAPM).
 This memo focuses on the ROI component of the OneCare evaluation.
+The April 2024 revision includes a correction for the 2019 Medicaid shared savings results based on a discrepancy identified by the Green Mountain Care Board.

 The Fiscal Year 2023 Green Mountain Care Board ACO Reporting Manual includes a requirement for OneCare to complete an ACO Return on Investment analysis.
-The reporting manual describes the purpose of the report, stating: "OneCare's administrative expenses must be less than the health care savings, including an estimate of cost avoidance and the value of improved health, projected to be generated through the Model."1
+The reporting manual describes the purpose of the report, stating: "OneCare's administrative expenses must be less than the health care savings, including an estimate of cost avoidance and the value of improved health, projected to be generated through the Model."
+1